AdobeDocs/support-resources.en/help/adobe-support-tools-guide/overview.md

 Existing customers were contacted to schedule migrations beginning in July 2022.
 Our migration team support colleagues guided customers through the process, advised on console setup, and provided links to documentation needed to make the move as simple and hassle-free as possible.

-Net new customers beginning in July 2022 were automatically be placed on Adobe Admin Console and required no further actions.
+Net new customers beginning in July 2022 were automatically placed on Adobe Admin Console and required no further actions.